 German-based PHOENIX group is an integrated one-stop shop for pharmacies and manufacturers across Europe.
 Its packages cover wholesale, retail and pharma services, including supply chain optimisation, sales and marketing, patient services and procurement.
 PHOENIX aims to make business easier by handling the logistics for customers and partners so they can focus on research, retail and production.
 That means flexibility and versatility are required to adapt to trends, market shifts and new regulations.

-Stefan Jung became head of pharma services and group sourcing at PHOENIX group in April last year and has already made several sweeping changes.
+Stefan Jung became head of pharma services at PHOENIX group in October last year besides his role as head of group sourcing and has already made several sweeping changes.
 From its previous emphasis on consultancy and tailor-made plans, PHOENIX has expanded the existing portfolio of ready-made packages within PHOENIX All-in-One, which is designed to increase sales and revenue at multiple stages from production to point of sale.

 "A lot of customers are not so much into the details.
 PHOENIX group wants to offer the customer faster, easier-to-use, easier-to-understand, ready-to-use solutions," says Jung.